Process Back To Top

 Specific Prerequisites for Implementation Grant consideration include:

-- Formal board approval for the repositioning by each organization;
+- Formal board approval for the planned transaction by each organization;

-- A formal written plan detailing the scope of the repositioning; implementation steps such as establishing a timeline, and pre- and post-repositioning budgets, and;
+- A formal written plan detailing the scope of the transaction; implementation steps such as establishing a timeline, and pre- and post-transaction budgets, and;

-- An agreed-upon set of metrics to measure the success of the repositioning (and the associated reporting templates and governance structure to ensure that such metrics are produced and acted upon).
+- An agreed-upon set of metrics to measure the success of the transaction (and the associated reporting templates and governance structure to ensure that such metrics are produced and acted upon).

 - Implementation grants cannot be used to pay for any ongoing programmatic, operational or capital costs of the organization(s).